Can’t remember names? Try our hacks

 2. Eat a brain-healthy diet and get enough sleep to remember names

 There are foods we can eat, which help our brains to function well.
 Try incorporating some of these foods into your daily diet:

 - Fatty Fish (rich in Omega-3)

 Practice good sleep hygiene to make sure you are getting enough sleep.
 If you have regular insomnia, consider using relaxation or meditation to help you retrain your mind to switch off and sleep more soundly.

 When someone is introduced to you, use their name several times in the initial conversation you share.
 This helps form familiarity and commits the name to memory.

 4. Write it down immediately

-Some people who struggle to remember names write down the names of new people.
+If you can’t remember names, why not write down the names of new people?
 Keep a notepad in your drawer and quickly write down the name along with a few notes about the new person.
-Not only does this give you a reference to use in the future, it also helps your brain to focus on the information and remember it.
+Not only does this give you a reference to use in the future, but it also helps your brain to focus on the information and remember it.